thomaswang/next-tailwind/README.md

 ## Motivation

 The Next.js team is in the process of converting their examples to Typescript, which I am against.
-[See discussion](https://github.com/vercel/next.js/discussions/33278) for more information.
+[See discussion](https://github.com/vercel/next.js/discussions/33278).

 ## Preview